wp-plugins/scrapebreaker/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.3.1 =
+= 1.3.2 =
-Fixed a minor bug, and made various minor code improvements.
+Fixed an issue with URLs containing fragments ("#") that were incorrectly redirecting to the non-fragment version.
 Please see Changelog for details.